 Health and Medicine: Radiation, Medical Physics: Radiation Oncology, Physics: Applied

-Requirements: Ph.D. in medical physics or experimental physics (or equivalent); the desire to impact and improve patient care through your efforts in clinical medical physics; research skills including organization, data acquisition and analysis, software development and documentation; excellent communication skills, and the ability to interact with patients and other healthcare professionals.
+Requirements: A Ph.D. in medical physics or experimental physics (or equivalent); the desire to impact and improve patient care through your efforts in clinical medical physics; research skills including organization, data acquisition and analysis, software development and documentation; excellent communication skills, and the ability to interact with patients and other healthcare professionals.

 Note to applicants requiring visa assistance: While Mayo Clinic is committed to recruiting the most talented workforce regardless of nationality or visa status, we can only offer visa assistance for individuals who meet H1-B visa requirements.